Conemaugh Valley School Board approves proposed budget with no tax increase

-JOHNSTOWN, Pa. – At Thursday's regular meeting, the Conemaugh Valley School Board approved the proposed 2023-24 operating budget with no tax increase.
+JOHNSTOWN, Pa. – At Thursday’s regular meeting, the Conemaugh Valley School District board approved the proposed 2023-24 operating budget with no tax increase.

 “Everything’s volatile right now,” Miller said.
 “Expenses right now are so overwhelming.”